Trade Show Surveys To Enhance Your Trade Show Participation

 It’s always easier to sell more to an existing client than to find new clients to sell to.
-So you might also want to find out if your existing customers would be interested in doing more business with you, if you had more to offer.
+You might also want to find out if your existing customers would be interested in doing more business with you if you had more to offer.

 People want to tell you what they think, good or bad (particularly if the survey is anonymous).
-So ask respondents what the top three to five frustrations are that they experience in their work lives, and then plan to show how your product or service can solve them.
+So, ask respondents what the top three to five frustrations are that they experience in their work lives, and then plan to show how your product or service can solve them.

 Having gathered that information, you can generate a customized landing page that shows prospects how you can help.
 It could be as simple as “If you answered ‘C’ to Question 4, you’ve got a problem with ‘x.’
 Stop by our booth at the ABC show and check out our product that does ‘y.’”

 This might also be a good opportunity to see how well your marketing efforts are doing with the very people you’re trying to reach.
 Are your current marketing campaigns on target, or do your customers and prospects feel you’re missing the mark?
 Remember New Coke?
 There’s an example of a company trying to do exactly what its customers didn’t want.

 Consider using the same survey in your trade show exhibit.
 Set up a few iPad kiosks and invite attendees to share their opinions.
 Your booth staffers can walk prospects through the survey, helping to build face-to-face relationships.
 Then your people can steer attendees to the product or service that meets their needs.
 This in-booth surveying adds to your collective intelligence about your marketing program's various aspects, giving you a bigger sample size.

 Different Types of Trade Show Surveys & Questions

 There are many ways you can pose questions to attendees of a trade show.